Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Snow Maiden.md

 "cr": "1"
 "traits":
 - "desc": "The specter can move through other creatures and objects as if they were\
     \ difficult terrain.
-It takes dice:1d10|text(5) (1d10) force damage if it\
+It takes 5 (1d10) force damage if it ends its turn inside\
-    \ ends its turn inside an object."
+    \ an object."
   "name": "Incorporeal Movement"
 - "desc": "While in sunlight, the specter has disadvantage on attack rolls, as well\
     \ as on Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]]) checks that\
     \ rely on sight."
   "name": "Sunlight Sensitivity"
 "actions":
-- "desc": "Melee Spell Attack: dice: d20+4 (+4) to hit, reach 5 ft., one creature.\
+- "desc": "Melee Spell Attack: +4 to hit, reach 5 ft., one creature.
+Hit: 10 (3d6)\
-    \ Hit: dice:3d6|text(10) (3d6) cold damage.
-The target must succeed on a\
+    \ cold damage.
+The target must succeed on a DC 10 Constitution saving throw or\
-    \ DC 10 Constitution saving throw or its hit point maximum is reduced by an amount\
+    \ its hit point maximum is reduced by an amount equal to the damage taken.
+This\
-    \ equal to the damage taken.
-This reduction lasts until the creature finishes\
+    \ reduction lasts until the creature finishes a long rest.
+The target dies if\
-    \ a long rest.
-The target dies if this effect reduces its hit point maximum to\
+    \ this effect reduces its hit point maximum to 0."
-    \ 0."
   "name": "Life Drain"
 "source":
 - "CoS"